 - Free Application for Federal Student Aid (FAFSA)

 The first step for all students is filling out the Free Application for Federal Student Aid or more commonly known as the FAFSA.
 This process is described in-depth at the following link located here.
-The Office of Financial Aid and Scholarships at Washington State University encourages every eligible student to apply for a FAFSA, even if you don't expect to be awarded anything.
+The Student Financial Services office at Washington State University encourages every eligible student to apply for a FAFSA, even if you don't expect to be awarded anything.
 Many scholarships require a FAFSA to be filed even though they do not require the demonstration of financial need.
 Additionally, filing the FAFSA provides for options later in the semester in case of emergency.
 There are many instances of students coming to our office requesting emergency loan funding only to be further delayed as they have not completed a FAFSA.

 A Couple of Important Points Regarding the FAFSA